Mourners hold vigil in Durham to end gun violence, remember Darrell Harper

 "The baby thinks he's asleep, and she asks daily when is he going to wake up," said Shirley.

-In response to the violent crime in Durham, Robert Brody and his brother created a quilt with each square representing a victim.
+In response to the violent crime in Durham, Robert Brodie and his brother show around a quilt with each square representing a victim.

 It has slowly grown since it was created 23 years ago.